CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_speedrun.md

 ### !!HALLWAY HUMPIST!!

 Zombie waiting to ambush off-frame near the mirror.
-Face the camera by the mirror and shoot until he drops once, then rush past.
-Lure him into a lunge and rush past his shoulder to save ammo.
+Pick up the Golden Arrow, then bait a lunge.
+If he doesn't lunge, let him walk to you for a couple of steps then run around him since his lunge is probably on a timed delay.
+Reset if bitten.

 ### to Main Hall

-Grab the Golden Arrow and Handgun magazine.
-Head to the balcony through the right-hand door.
-Zombie at far end - evade him.
-Grab the dagger nearby.
-Push the Blue Gem statue off the balcony edge to break it below.
+Go through 2F Dining Room through the double doors to the Main Hall.

 ### to Graveyard

-Head through double doors to main lobby, up short stairs, through door to graveyard.
+Go down the short stairs, through the door to graveyard.

 ### !!FUCKFACE FREDDY!!